-Welcome Home!
+Welcome Home

-Welcome to the Guard Your Eyes community, a vibrant network and fellowship of Jews of all affiliations, struggling to purify themselves and break free of inappropriate behaviors.
-Our network is comprised of a hotline, a website: www.guardyoureyes.org, a pulsating forum, weekly phone conferences, daily Chizuk e-mails, therapists and live 12 step groups.
+Welcome to the GuardYourEyes community, a vibrant network and fellowship of Jews of all affiliations, struggling to purify themselves and break free of inappropriate behaviors.
+Our network is comprised of a website guardyoureyes.com (gye.nu for short), a vibrant forum, chat-rooms, daily phone conferences, daily Chizuk e-mails and referrals to therapy and live groups.
 We also help people find accountability partners and sponsors, and we have a 90-Day chart where our members can sign up to chart their successes and keep a log of their journey to recovery.

 For the first time, Jews have where to turn to for help in this area, as well as an entire network of services, tools, tips and group support to help break free of the insidious grasp of this addiction.
 All our work is free of charge and we zealously protect the complete anonymity of all our members.
 On our forum, charts, hotlines and the phone conferences, only nicknames and non-revealing e-mail addresses are used.
-For starters, you may want to make yourself an anonymous e-mail address (something like growingJew@gmail.com), as you enter our community.
+For starters, you may want to make yourself an anonymous e-mail address

+(something like hopeful@gmail.com), as you enter our community.

 This handbook can be used by individuals who struggle with lust at any level, if they have tried to stop on their own and have not been successful until now.
 It can also be used by Rabbis, Mechanchim, Mashgichim, therapists and community leaders, who can learn to help others who struggle in this area.
-Unfortunately, this issue has reached epidemic proportions in the religious community today, mainly due to the privacy and accessibility that the Internet provides.
+Unfortunately, this issue has reached epidemic proportions in the religious community today, mainly due to the accessibility and anonymity that the Internet provides.